AndreaBrandoli90/MasterThesis/OTS-command-line-guide.md

 - RUN the server

   Remember that current implementation of the `otsd` server is not properly daemonized yet, so it will run foreground and not background ( you can skip this issue simply opening another terminal and working on it ).
 OpenTimestamps server do not distinguish mainnet, testnet or regtest, so you have to specify when running ( from now on we’ll work on regtest ).
-Remember also that your Bitcoin core must be running already in the chosen mode ( regtest ).
+Remember also that your Bitcoin core must be running already in the chosen mode ( regtest ) and your `bitcoin.conf` ( in order to run the calendar on regtest ) must have the line `rpcport=18443` that is the standard regtest port

   ```
   $ ./otsd --btc-regtest